 Yes.
-You may be eligible for an exemption if any of the following apply to you:
+If you did not have health insurance coverage in 2018, you may be eligible for an exemption from the federal tax penalty if any of the following apply to you:

 - Are not a U.S. citizen, a U.S. national, or a resident alien lawfully present in the U.S.

 - Are a U.S. citizen or resident living abroad*

 - Had a gap in coverage for less than three consecutive months during the year